YanKlInnomme/FoundryVTT-k4lt/README.md

  * Update of Spanish translation by MaeseFingolf (https://github.com/MaeseFingolf) (es.json file)
  * Minor corrections on language files (en.json & fr.json files)
  * Added a system specific background when accessing the game
- * Added editable titles in the "background" area
+ * Added editable titles in the 'background' area

 ## Version 2.0.0.7
  * Improved contrast in text boxes (especially 'Who are you'?)